Electricity basics explained simply

 one_second

-A current of one ampere relates to a certain number of electrons passing a cross section of the wire in one second.
+A current of one ampere relates to a certain number of electrons passing a cross-section of the wire in one second.
 This number is absolutely huge, and please don’t bother to remember it.
 The wire below is carrying one ampere of current.

 big_number